Computing finite--temperature elastic constants with noise cancellation: Introduction

 RTD and FB computations of elastic tensor elements each have their own advantages and disadvantages.
 In particular, FB computations require long convergence times; using larger system sizes even increases the stochastic error, given fixed compute time, while the RTD method would leave it constant.
-However, RTD computations conducted at what may deceptively be considered a small strain, say, 1\%, can produce errors in the elastic constants exceeding 10\% due to nonlinear effects, whereas simulations at smaller strains are dominated by stochastic noise.
+However, RTD computations using simple forward-difference schemes and conducted at what may deceptively be considered a small strain, say, 1\%, can produce errors in the elastic constants on the order of 10\% due to nonlinear effects, whereas simulations at smaller strains are dominated by stochastic noise.

+An alternative to the above--mentioned algorithms is based on the diagonalization of the Hessian matrix while accounting for non--affine deformations in the system.
+Although such approaches are computationally expensive, particularly for large system sizes, they yield exact results in the absence of thermal fluctuations and allow local elastic constants to be defined~\cite{Maloney2006PRE, Tsamados2009PRE}.
+When the temperature is finite, anharmonic effects set in, which can be captured by considering the Hessian of the instantaneous rather than the relaxed normal modes~\cite{Vaibhav2024M}.
+However, the occurrence of negative eigenvalues in the Hessian makes a rigorous error estimate difficult.
+Even the computation of viscoelastic properties of ultra-strong disordered systems, which lack barrier crossings, is complex when done with care~\cite{Griesser2024PRE}.
+In this context, the present work focuses on a lean computation of only the elastic tensor, prioritizing minimal implementation, low noise, and minimal systematic errors.

-Here, we extend a noise-cancellation technique originally developed for the piezoelectric coefficient $\gamma$ of $\alpha$--quartz, which remained effective even near the $\alpha$--$\beta$ quartz transition temperature~\cite{Herzbach06cpc}.
+Here, we extend a noise--cancellation technique originally developed for the piezoelectric coefficient $\gamma$ of $\alpha$--quartz, which remained effective even near the $\alpha$--$\beta$ quartz transition temperature~\cite{Herzbach06cpc}.
 The method contrasted the strain in two constant--stress simulations, both initialized from the same equilibrated configuration and both using the same random number sequence in the thermostat.
 In one sample, an electric field was applied, which slowly increased over time, while the other sample remained field--free.
 The strain difference between the samples was essentially free of thermal fluctuations-- at least during the initial stages of the simulation-- and allowed $\gamma$ to be deduced reliably within a few hundred time steps.
 This approach can be classified as a correlated sampling technique, which is more commonly employed in Monte Carlo than in molecular dynamics simulations, and was potentially first formulated in the context of nuclear physics~\cite{Rief1984ANE}.

 For the computation of elastic constants, we impose a minuscule constant strain rather than a slowly ramped field, as in the original work.
 This simplifies the procedure, since it avoids the complications of maintaining constant stress.
 Two simulations are performed from the same equilibrated configuration and using identical random number sequences in the thermostat.
 The strain difference between the simulations is essentially free of thermal fluctuations-- at least during the initial stages; however, care must be taken to suppress the effects of decorrelation at longer times.